jwharm/java-gi/docs/getting-started/getting_started_14.md

 The `.svg` extension is required to be able to add the icon to the applications icon theme.
 Furthermore, the `/scalable/actions/` prefix is necessary for GTK to treat the icons as repaintable.
-Otherwise, the icons won't be visible with dark theme enable.
+Otherwise, the icons won't be visible when the dark theme is enabled.

 #### Gradle build script to compile GTK resources file